nimbus-flight/thingiverse-to-slant3d/README.md

 pip install requirements.txt
 ```

+## create a public google storage bucket (read and write)
+Add your api keys to Slant3D and Thingiverse to .env
+Enter your storage bucket name

+## to run locally
 ```
 python3 -m flask --app main run
 ```
-## create a public google storage bucket (read and write)
-Enter your api keys to Slant3D and Thingiverse on localhost
-Enter your storage bucket url
 Copy a thingiverse url
 Retrieve Quote